Learn More About Our Academic Programs

 What if I want to pursue a major not offered in the Adult Degree Program?

-Students in the Adult Degree Program may only pursue one of the five majors offered in the ADP.
-If your heart is set on another major we offer during the day, you my apply to be admitted to the Traditional Undergraduate program.
+Students in the Adult Degree Program may only pursue one of the majors offered in the ADP.
+If your heart is set on another major we offer during the day, you may apply for admission to the Traditional Undergraduate program.

 Tuition and Financial Aid Differences:

 For most students, tuition costs will generally be slightly lower in the Adult Degree Program, however often times the difference in out-of-pocket cost for students is only a few thousand dollars.

 There are two types of financial aid: Institutional aid that is offered by Oglethorpe University, and aid offered by the state or federal government.
 Institutional aid in the Traditional Undergraduate program is based on each student’s individual financial situation, GPA, and a number of other factors.
 However, all students in the Adult Degree Program automatically receive institutional aid in the form of a reduced tuition cost.
 See current tuition and fees rates.

 If you have a high GPA (3.5+), you may qualify for a substantial institutional scholarship in the TU program that will make your tuition about the same rate as you’d pay in the ADP.
 If your GPA is under 3.0, you likely will not qualify for very much institutional aid, and would likely end up with a lower tuition bill in the ADP.
 Note also that TU financial aid is determined based on full-time enrollment.
 If you are planning to attend less than full-time the Adult Degree Program will often be a more affordable option.

 Federal and state financial aid in both programs is dependent on Georgia residency, eligibility for Pell grants, and your financial situation.
 These forms of aid can be applied on top of your tuition rate as determined above.